 The New York criminal justice system is a maze for the uninitiated, and it is brutally competitive.
 Although the juvenile criminal justice system is fundamentally different from the adult criminal justice system, it can be fearfully difficult to deal with as well.
 Fear not – at E. Stewart Jones Hacker Murphy, we’ve got your back.

-Our offices are located in Albany, Troy, Latham, and Saratoga, and we serve clients throughout the Capital Region, upstate New York, and beyond.
+Our offices are located in Albany, Troy, Schenectady, and Saratoga, and we serve clients throughout the Capital Region, upstate New York, and beyond.
 If your child has been charged with a crime or if you anticipate such a charge, call us at (518) 274-5820 (Albany) or contact us online to schedule a free case consultation.